Thanks for emailing that article!

 Glaucoma in children is rare—it occurs in one out of every 10,000 births in the United States.
 However, many children never get diagnosed.
 Finding out early was critical for the Wilmoths.
 “As it turns out, we were lucky to live in the epicenter of practice and research on glaucoma,” says Charlie.

 The Wilmoths, who live in northern California, became involved in the Glaucoma Research Foundation when Christopher was little.
-Charlie is a financial advisor with Wells Fargo Advisors.
+Charlie is a financial advisor with Morgan Stanley.
 He knows a good investment when he sees one.
 He and Cathy are confident in their support of GRF.
 Over the years, they have happily hosted educational sessions on glaucoma research and prevention.
 “There’s nothing discovered yet where you can snap your fingers and say you’re cured,” Charlie says, but GRF is working on it.

 Christopher is 11 now, and with regular treatment, his condition remains stable.
 His vision is normal in one eye; he’s legally blind in the other.
 This year, he’s getting rid of his glasses and learning to wear contacts.
 Although his lost sight cannot be restored, Christopher has not let the disease slow him down.
 He’s energetic, funny, and likes to read zombie comic books.
 Lacrosse is his favorite sport, but he also plays baseball and basketball.